akshatgoyal-19/MusiVive/README.md

 ## 🎵 About the Project

 **MusiVive** is a full-featured, modern music streaming web app built using the **MERN stack with EJS templates**.
-Think of it as a minimal, elegant Spotify alternative – perfect for discovering, playing, and saving your favorite tracks.
+Think of it as a minimal, elegant and ad-free Spotify alternative – perfect for discovering, playing, and saving your favorite tracks.

 ---